tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 At the point of origin of replication, the helicases and topoisomerases (DNA gyrase) unwind and pull apart the strands, forming a Y-Shaped structure called the **replication fork**.
 There are two replication forks at each origin.
 The two strands of a DNA helix have an antiparallel orientation.
 The enzyme DNA polymerase can only catalyse the addition of a nucleotide to the new strands in the 5' 3' direction, as it can only add nucleotides to the 3' carbon position.

-**5.9 Transcription** Francis Crick proposed the **Central dogma**
+## Transcription

-of protein synthesis in molecular biology states that genetic information flows as follows:
+Francis Crick proposed the **Central dogma** of protein synthesis in molecular biology states that genetic information flows as follows:

 The process of copying genetic information from one strand of DNA into RNA is termed **transcription**.
 This process takes place in presence of DNA dependent RNA polymerase.
 In some retroviruses that contain RNA as the genetic material (e.g, HIV), the flow